TogAr2/MinestomPvP/README.md

 If you have your own damage type, also extend `CustomDamageType` instead of `DamageType`.

 Potions and milk buckets are considered food: the Minestom food events are also called for drinkable items.

+### Experimental branch

+If you do not use a custom player implementation, you might want to use the experimental branch, which is made for better velocity and knockback.

 ### Events